xsoulspace/vuefer/README.md

 - It is **not** a Flutter **at all** and even close, but hopefully will be use its style of components & methods writing.
 - It is **not** properly written **at all** and cannot be used in production until release 1.
+- It is not aligned to any standard yet and do not have any styling at all and it looks bad:) as primary focus now is to write basic widgets.
 - All is **subject to change** until release 1.
 - If you like this project - contributing &|| star is very welcome and appreciated and will keep development running Open Source and free:)